nikosChalk/ctf-writeups/uiuctf22/jail/a-horse-with-no-names/README.md

 open.__name__.__getitem__(0)+set.__name__.__getitem__(0)
 ```

 In this way, we avoided using the double quote special characters.
-We can also do the same for the space character and the `/`, by looking at the `__doc__` property which contains a lot of text.
-However, we introduced a new symbol, `+`.
-We can also replace that.
+The `__doc__` property of objects holds the documentation, so using that, we can even generate the harder "cat /flag" string which contains a space and a slash.
+However, in the above solution we introduced a new symbol, `+`.
+But, we can also replace that in a similar way.

 When we do `'a'+'b'`, this is equivalent to `'a'.__add__('b')`.
 So, for "os", we finally have